bfidatadigipres/dpx_encoding/README.md

 ### Overview
 These bash shell scripts are not designed to be run from the command line, but via cron scheduling.
 As a result there is no built in help command, so please refer to this README and the script comments for information about script functionality.

-These handle the complete encoding process from start to finsih, including assessment of the DPX sequences suitability for RAWcooked encoding, encoding, failure assessment of the Matroska, and clean up of completed processes with deletion of DPX sequences.
+These handle the complete encoding process from start to finish, including assessment of the DPX sequences suitability for RAWcooked encoding, encoding, failure assessment of the Matroska, and clean up of completed processes with deletion of DPX sequences.
 If a DPX sequence does not meet the basic DPX Mediaconch policy requirements for RAWcooked encoding then the sequence is failed and passed to a TAR wrap preservation path.

 RAWcooked encoding functions with two scripts, the first encodes all items found in the RAWcooked encoding path and the second assesses the results of these encoding attempts.
 If an encoding fails, dpx_post_rawcook.sh will assess the error type moving failed files to a seprate folder, and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula, using --check-padding.
 If it fails again an error is issued to an current errors log, flagging the folder in need of human intervention.